kolplattformen/skolplattformen/README.md

 For more information, check out the [source code](apps/skolplattformen-sthlm).

+#### website

+The central part of the project is the app itself.
+It is written in [TypeScript](https://www.typescriptlang.org/) using [React Native](https://reactnative.dev/) and [React Native Kitten](https://akveo.github.io/react-native-ui-kitten/).

+Our main goal with the app is to make it as fast and easy to use as possible. \
+We're starting small, with more features being added over time.

+For more information, check out the [source code](apps/skolplattformen-sthlm).
-### API Skolplattformen
+### Libs

-We decided to encapsulate our API implementation into a separate npm package. \
+/libs/ contains the library projects.
+There are many different kinds of libraries, and each library defines its own external API so that boundaries between libraries remain clear.
+#### api-skolplattformen

 By not having to worry about the complex nature of the official API, the app becomes light-weight. \
 It also makes it easier for others to develop their own applications for the Skolplattformen API.

-The embedded API is located within [libs/api-skolplattformen](https:/libs/api-skolplattformen). \
-To make it easier to use the embedded API in the app, we also created a set of React hooks, available at [hooks](hooks).

 **Pro tip:** If you don't want the API to make requests to the back-end, you can turn on _fake mode_ to return static data instead. \
 Do so by logging in using 12121212121212 or 1212121212 as your personal identity number.
+#### curriculum

+documentation coming soon.
+#### hooks

+To make it easier to use the the api in the app, we also created a set of React hooks

 ## Development